Exploring Accountability vs Responsibility In The Corporate World

 7. Feedback: Accountability involves giving and receiving feedback on the results, while responsibility involves feedback on task completion.

-8. Motivation: Accountability is self-driven, while responsibility is often driven by external factors like job requirements.
+8. Motivation: Accountability is self-driven, while external factors like job requirements often drive responsibility.

 9. Impact: Accountability has a broader impact on the organization as it affects the overall results, while responsibility has a more localized impact as it is task-specific.